top of page

 8. Bedding: A comfortable bed or pad can give your puppy their own space to retreat to and take their long daily naps on.
 Something easily washable works best when your puppy in young.

 9. Identification: A microchip or ID tag will ensure your puppy can be returned to you if they get lost.
+We have an engraving machine available in the store to customize your contact info on your dog's tag.

 10. Training Tools: Treats, treat bags, clickers, or even potty bells are all useful tools to help train your puppy.